netom/pyicap/README.md

-pyicap
+pyicap3
 ======

-A Python framework for writing ICAP servers
+A Python 3 framework for writing ICAP servers

 Installation
 ------------